How to Grow Lilacs for Spring Color

 You should remove any dead or diseased branches or stems and any branches that are crossing each other.
 Lilacs are prone to powdery mildew which can occur due to poor air circulation.
 Good practice is to thin out the stems to encourage good air circulation.

 Once established, lilacs can live for hundreds of years.
 The downside is that the older stems do not bloom as well.
-You can rejuvenate an old lilac using what I call The Three Year Plan.
+You can revive an old lilac using what is known as rejuvenation pruning.
 The first year, remove ⅓ of the oldest, thickest stems cutting them down right to the ground.
 The plant will produce new growth to replace what you have pruned away.
 The following year, remove half of the remaining old thick stems.
 More new growth will appear to replace the removed stems.
 The third year, remove all of the old thick stems that are left for another flush of new growth.
 You will be left with vigorous, new growth that will produce more blossoms.

 Lilacs are easy to propagate.
 The easiest way to grow a new lilac bush is if another gardener gives you an offset or sucker from their bush.
 Suckers are stems that grow from the existing root system of a lilac bush.
 You will receive a stem and part of the root system to which it is attached.
 Simply dig a hole in a sunny location and plant your sucker.
 Keep it well watered as it establishes itself in its new home.
 Don’t expect flowers the following spring.
 New lilac bushes take 4 to 5 years to mature enough to blossom.